zfan2356/quack/media/2025-07-10-membound-sol.md

 - Liger kernel v0.5.10.
 [13] We only benchmark RMSNorm and softmax up to a reduction dim 65k as the larger size is not supported yet by the Liger kernel.
 - [cuDNN](https://docs.nvidia.com/deeplearning/cudnn/latest/) v9.10.1.
 We only benchmark the RMSNorm kernel.

-Our impl in CuTe DSL generally maintains a model memory throughput about 3 TB/s (~90% peak) for a reduction dimension larger than 4k, and **achieves nearly double throughput (e.g., 3.01 TB/s vs 1.46 TB/s for FP32 softmax)** compared to torch.compile when reduction dimension is 262k. **Our impl also significantly outperforms all baselines when reduction dim >= 65k for all 3 kernels**.
+Our impl in CuTe DSL generally maintains a model memory throughput about 3 TB/s (~90% peak) for a reduction dimension larger than 4k, and **achieves nearly 50% more throughput (e.g., 3.01 TB/s vs 1.89 TB/s for FP32 softmax)** compared to torch.compile when reduction dimension is 262k. **Our impl also significantly outperforms all baselines when reduction dim >= 65k for all 3 kernels**.

 <div align="center">
 <figure>